 We personally take CBD daily and don't plan to stop since we've seen its effects on everything from mitochondria function (key to aging) to gut lining barriers (key to auto-immune).

 The good news is that if you decide to stop CBD, you will not have more anxiety then what is currently "written" in your system.

-Just know that CBD is not just a bandaid like Benzos which mask anxiety.
+Just know that CBD is not just a bandaid like Benzos which masks anxiety.

-We've written extensively on how CBD address the root mechanisms of anxiety here.
+We've written extensively on how CBD addresses the root mechanisms of anxiety here.

 Is it safe to take CBD long term